PLEASE NOTE: This site is an archival resource, no longer updated as of June 1, 2026. Current questions: The Fiscal Lab.

-EPIC Explainer: The Reconciliation Byrd Rule
+EPIC EXPLAINER: The Reconciliation Byrd Rule

 The Byrd Rule requires reconciliation bills in the Senate to remain focused on fiscal issues, subjecting nonbudgetary provisions to a point of order.